n8n-io/n8n-docs/docs/getting-started/quickstart.md

 You can then access n8n by opening:
 [http://localhost:5678](http://localhost:5678)

-## Run with docker
+## Run with Docker

-To play around with n8n, you can also start it using docker:
+To play around with n8n, you can also start it using Docker:

 ```bash
 docker run -it --rm \